 "Astronomy is a humbling and character-building experience." -- Carl Sagan

 Astronomy also has an aesthetic appeal.
 The beauty of the night sky and objects viewed in it transcend earthly beauty.
 Almost no one can look up and not be amazed, bewildered or effected in some way when presented with a brilliant, star-filled night sky.

-People viewing Saturn for the first time with there own eyes has a reaction as they do.
-Comments on its beauty and how amazing it is usually follow.
+People viewing Saturn for the first time, with their own eyes, always have similar reactions: comments on its beauty and how amazing it is.
 I have had that pleasure of being the presenter many times and I always get that type of reaction.
 My only idea of why that may be is it's unlike anything here on Earth.
 That reaction goes beyond aesthetics as well.
 We get a deep feeling that is hard to describe.
-It makes us aware of how we fit into the vast Universe.
-We can feel very small and insignificant but at the same time very special.
+It makes us aware of how we fit into the vast universe.
+We can feel very small and insignificant but, at the same time, very special.

 It is a rare and wondrous thing when your interest and passion leads you to a place where you find yourself driven to pursue.

 As a dedicated amateur over the years I have come to like and dislike certain ways of making observations and enjoying my pursuits in astronomy.
 Volunteering at public sidewalk events and attending large star parties has contributed to my style of observing as well.

 I greatly enjoy visual observations and applying historical, scientific info on those observations.
 It gives a context as to what I am really looking at.
 I enjoy using my Mind's Eye with my real eyes.